-She considers herself to be an editorial agent and has industry experience as a copy editor for Yen Press, a division of Hachette Book Group, and the health and parenting website Spright.com.
-She belongs to the American Copy Editors Society and Bay Area Editors’ Forum and holds a Professional Certificate in Editing from University of California, Berkeley.
+She considers herself to be an editorial agent and holds a Professional Certificate in Editing from University of California, Berkeley.
+She belongs to the American Copy Editors Society and Bay Area Editors’ Forum.
 When editing, she aims to make a book the best possible version of itself, shaping it in a way so it can best use its unique voice to appeal to a wide audience.

 Carlisle is looking for high-concept commercial fiction in middle grade, young adult, and adult.
-If you’ve got something fresh and exciting, send the first 10 pages of your manuscript and a 1-2 page synopsis to email@example.com.
-If your book tackles difficult topics, reads like a Shonda Rhimes show, or makes readers stay up late turning pages, she’s the agent for you.
-Her favorite genres include:
+If your book is fresh and exciting, tackles difficult topics, reads like a Shonda Rhimes show, or makes readers stay up late turning pages, she’s the agent for you.

 - Women’s fiction

 - Literary fiction (unless it has a strong commercial hook)

 - Historical fiction